eahouseman/rtxm/README.md

 https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5712446/

-See vignettes for examples of how to use the R software.
+The current version is 1.5.
+See vignettes in rtxmV015-Examples.zip for examples of how to use the R software.

+Currently, an article using this method in an extensive, detailed application (healthcare workplace setting) is under peer review.
+It contains a very extensive vignette.
+Once the paper is accepted for publication, the vignette will be linked here (or reproduced entirely if it does not violate copyright).

 Abstract
 Objective